 Over three million add-in boards (AIBs) were sold to cryptocurrency miners worth $776 million in 2017.
-AMD was the primary benefactor of those sales.
+And an additional 1.7 million were sold in the quarter.

-The fourth quarter is typically flat to slightly up from the previous quarter in the seasonal cycles of the past.
-For Q4'17, it decreased -1.5% from last quarter and was above the ten-year average of -3.40%.
+The first quarter is typically flat to down from the previous quarter in the seasonal cycles of the past.
+For Q1'18, it decreased -10.4% from last quarter and was below the ten-year average of ‑6%.

-- The attach rate of GPUs (includes integrated and discrete GPUs) to PCs for the quarter was 134% which was down -10.06% from last quarter.
+- The attach rate of GPUs (includes integrated and discrete GPUs) to PCs for the quarter was 140% which was up 5.75% from last quarter.

-- Desktop graphics add-in boards (AIBs) that use discrete GPUs decreased -4.62% from last quarter.
+- Desktop graphics add-in boards (AIBs) that use discrete GPUs increased 6.39% from last quarter.

-- Q4'17 saw no change in tablet shipments from last quarter.
+- Q1'18 saw a no change in tablet shipments from last quarter.

 GPUs are traditionally a leading indicator of the market, since a GPU goes into every system before it is shipped, and most of the PC vendors are guiding cautiously for Q1’18.

-GPUs are traditionally a leading indicator of the market, since a GPU goes into every non-server system before it is shipped, and most of the PC vendors are guiding cautiously for Q4’14.
-The Gaming PC segment, where higher-end GPUs are used, was a bright spot in the market in the quarter.
+GPUs are traditionally a leading indicator of the market, since a GPU goes into every non-server system before it is shipped, and most of the PC vendors are guiding cautiously for Q2’18 The Gaming PC segment, where higher end GPUs are used, was a bright spot in the market in the quarter.